LOVE THE TRAILS? Help out and

 For just about any mix of riders there's a pretty decent selection of riding here in Balquhidder that'll fill anything from a 60 minute blast to a full day if you want, including:-

-7 x wild and natural downhill singletracks - The Bigfoot, Troll, Hobo, Ogre, Hippy, Goblin and Yeti ranging from blue to black.
+6 x wild and natural downhill singletracks - The Bigfoot, Troll, Hobo, Hippy, Goblin and Yeti ranging from blue to black, suited to enduro, trail and X/c bikes.

-A 1.1k rolling woodland singletrack called the Elf with a 600m B road uphill section that combines for a great 1.7k cross country loop.
+A 1.1k predominantly downhill, but rolling woodland and riverside singletrack, called the Elf, with its own 600m B road uphill section, that makes for a great 1.7k loop suited to trail and x/c bikes.

-2 x 16-20k scenic mountain loop routes slightly further afield that take in a host of other ascents and descents with easier/harder routing options
+2 x 16-20k scenic mountain loop routes that take in a host of other ascents and descents with easier/harder routing options

-Below you'll find descriptions, maps, videos, gradings and details of each singletrack trail and the two loops.
+Below you'll find descriptions, maps, videos, gradings and details of each singletrack trail and the two longer scenic loops.

-Type: Either a tecky e-mtb ascent or an analogue push to the top then a fun return down this rocky singletrack.
+Type: Either a tecky e-mtb ascent or an analogue hike-a-bike push to the top, and then a fun return down this rocky singletrack.
 Approx grade red.

-Description: Located at the top of the Kirkton Glen forest road, the Bigfoot is final 500m of the hill path that comes over from Glen Dochart into Kirkton Glen.
-We've done some work to cut back branches to keep this great piece of singletrack trail rideable, and christened it the Bigfoot.
+Description: Located at the top of the Kirkton Glen forest road, the Bigfoot is the final 500m of the walkers hill path that comes from Glen Dochart southwards into Kirkton Glen.
+On this final 500m section we've done some work to cut back trees to keep this great piece of singletrack trail rideable, and christened it the Bigfoot.

-To access the trailhead ride straight up the central Kirkton Glen and then ascend the Bigfoot trail to the fence and stile.
-On an EMTB most of the ascent is technically rideable, but with an analogue you're likely pushing up.
+To access the trailhead ride straight up the central Kirkton Glen forest road and then ascend the Bigfoot trail on foot or EMTB to a fence/stile.
+On an EMTB most of the ascent is technically rideable, but with an analogue you're pushing.

-On a clear day when it's dry underfoot it's definitely worth crossing the stile at th etop of the trail and venturing higher up the extra 500m of the path, right up to Irishman's Loch at the top, for amazing views north (and a swim if its hot!) and then get the full 1k descent back into Kirkton Glen - Awesome!!
+On a clear day when it's dry underfoot it's definitely worth crossing the stile and venturing higher up the extra 500m of the path, onto the open moorland and right up to Irishman's Loch at the top, for amazing views north (and a swim if its hot!) and then get the full 1k descent back into Kirkton Glen - Awesome!!

 Note that above the fence line it can be a bit boggy after wet weather, but from the fence down it's a great rocky all-weather descent.